HalfVoxel/screepslib/README.md

 It also creates a good inheritance structure for Screeps entities (game objects) to allow you to more easily work with them in a typesafe way.

-Some extern calls are deliberately made private and only exposed through wrapper functions.
+Some call which return either an object or null have had their return types changed to Maybe<T>.
-These are especially those which return an object or null (like RoomPosition.findNearest).
-The wrappers usually change that to return an Option which forces you to check if it is null or not as not properly handling null objects can throw exceptions (see note above).
+For example RoomPosition.findClosest.
+Changing it to Maybe<T> forces you to check if it is null or not as not properly handling null objects can throw exceptions (see note above).
-But of course, if you really want to use those unsafe calls, you can use the Haxe @:access(SomeClass) meta to gain access to all unsafe methods.
+But of course, if you really want to ignore all that safe stuff, there is a method called extract on the Maybe object which returns the underlaying object.

 Usage
 =====